MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add formatDate function to time stamp in post, comment & profile & ubuntu fonts.
+* Add focus transition and correct boder pixel when set focus on input.
+* Add height to submit card & fit image width to post content.

 # Before to run this server